dmsc/bwdos-mads/README.md

   * Improve performance of sector allocation for overwrite cases.
   * Don´t accept `@` as `9` when parsing hexadecimal numbers.
   * Avoid screen corruption when enabling BASIC.
+  * Fixes detection of RAMBO XL 256k expansion in RAMDISK handler.

 ### Optimization to the resident commands